title

 Martin Luther King and Malcolm X in 1964

-Pronouncements by Malcolm X got a lot of attention in the press, and he became a speaker in great demand.
+Pronouncements by Malcolm X were sensational and received a lot of attention in the press.
+Malcolm became a speaker in great demand.
 His sassing whites and his call for freedom "by any means necessary" appealed to many African-Americans.
-King, in turn, denounced "extremist leaders who preach revolution" but were "unwilling to lead what would certainly end in bloody, chaotic and total defeat."
+King, in turn, denounced "extremist leaders who preach revolution" but were "unwilling to lead what would certainly end in bloody, chaotic and total defeat." note81

-Then Malcolm journeyed abroad, and he went on the pilgrimage (hajj) to Mecca.
+Then Malcolm journeyed abroad.
+He went on his pilgrimage (hajj) to Mecca.
 In Mecca he saw all races coming together in praise of Allah.
-Malcolm embraced a more standard form of Islam, and in 1964, after returning to the United States, he spoke of all races being the creation of God and all races being able to live together in peace as equals.
+The experience moved Malcolm toward a more standard form of Islam, and in 1964, after returning to the United States, he spoke of all races being the creation of God and all races being able to live together in peace as equals.
 He said he had forgotten the bad things that other black leaders had said about him, and he said that he prayed that they also forgot "the many bad things I've said about them."
-A reconciliation between King and Malcolm X seemed in the making.